 Steel Challenge - Overview

-Steel Challenge competition shooting is a great way to get started in the pistol shooting sports.
-It's an excellent place for beginners because the rules and targets are simple, and movement is not a significant factor.
+Steel Challenge competition shooting is a great way to get started in the sport of pistol shooting.
+It's an excellent place for beginners of all skill levels because the rules and targets are simple, and movement is not a significant factor.

 The farthest target is thirty-five yards, and most targets are seventeen to twenty yards out, making it suitable for beginners and experts alike.
 Steel Challenge competition is a great way to learn and practice your draw, grip, stance, trigger control, transitions, and seeing your sights at speed.